dbdmg/llm/README.md

 - Lab 04: Causal Language Modeling (CLM) and LLMs
 - Lab 05: Efficient fine-tuning and inference in LLMs

-The labs have been curated by Claudio Savelli and Flavio Giobergia.
+The labs of Part I have been curated by Claudio Savelli and Flavio Giobergia.

 ### Part II - Applications of LLMs to Software Engineering

-*Coming soon!*
+- Lab 01: Prompt Engineering and RAG with Llama

+The labs of Part II have been curated by Riccardo Coppola and Tommaso Fulcini.